Cambridge District Scout Archive

 1910 – 1946

-All Round Cords were a marker of the number of proficiency badges gained.
+All Round Cords and Bushmans Thongs were called decorations being a visual marker of the number and type of proficiency badges gained.

 They came in three colour ways;